rangle/angular-training-slides/slides/src/content/undone.md

 ## Pure vs Impure Pipes

-- A pure pipe is executed everytime the **reference** of the bound value is changed
+- A pure pipe is executed every time the **reference** of the bound value is changed
   - Custom pipes are pure by default
   - All built-in pipes are pure except of `async`